gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

     <img width="500" alt="image" src="https://github.com/user-attachments/assets/d565409d-8a67-4c18-849a-422ceef6e60b" />

 - Select the newly created field (‘id’ in this case) as an **Attribute field**.
-Set output resolution as per required (25*25 in this case).
-Define **Nodata value** in advanced parameters as -9999.
+Set output resolution as required (25*25 in this case).
+Define the **Nodata value** in advanced parameters as -9999.
 Run the tool and save the rasterized dataset.

     <img width="700" alt="image" src="https://github.com/user-attachments/assets/0e57e798-3815-411e-95e2-b934ec53e8c5" />

-- Use raster tool named “ Proximity raster” to generate the distance from the road/river layer.
+- Use “ Proximity raster” tool to generate the distance from the road/river layer.

     <img width="450" alt="image" src="https://github.com/user-attachments/assets/47dd06b8-262d-4a6f-a877-e4e93cbbc71c" />